Thailand launches Muslim-friendly tourist app

 Thailand is predominantly Buddhist but parts of the south are majority Muslim.
-Known for its laissez-faire attitude toward travelers, powder-white beaches and as an aviation hub, Thailand draws millions of tourists each year.
+Known for its laissez-faire attitude towards travellers, powder-white beaches and as an aviation hub, Thailand draws millions of tourists each year.

 Now its tourism body hopes the new app will help further boost Thailand’s tourism sector, which makes up about 10 percent of its economy.